jes-sun/the-shoppies/README.md

 ## Things I learned
 These are just some things I learned while making this project.
 I'm still fairly new to React (and JavaScript in general), and I figure that I'll probably remember these things better if I write them down.

 - My main goal for this project was to learn Bootstrap, since I didn't yet know how to make a responsive UI.
 Bootstrap is very useful, I like it.
+Making the elements fit all the screen sizes is actually so satisfying.
 - Learned what `debounce` is and how to use it.
 Neat!
 That'll limit my API requests.
 Not that this'll ever hit the 1000 daily limit, but y'know.
 Useful.
 - React state is meant to be immutable.
 Don't push to a state array.
 Instead, I can use `concat` to create a new array and replace the old state array with this new array.
 - Some returned results contained duplicate items, which raised issues when assigning keys to search result list items.
 I tried using a set, but it didn't remove the seemingly duplicate items.
 I'm still not sure why.
 To solve this issue, I discovered the `filter` function.
 I used this to keep only the results that contained the first occurrence of their `imdbID`.
 This seems like a function I'll end up using often.